NathanBrodin/Weather-app/README.md

 </div>

 <br>
-Welcome to my Weather app!
+Welcome to my Weather app! <br>
 This app has been designed to provide you with accurate and up-to-date weather information for your current location and the next 5 days.
-It has been developed using Flutter in Dart, and it utilizes the [OpenWeatherMap API](https://openweathermap.org/api) to fetch the weather data.
+It has been developed using Flutter in Dart, and it utilizes the OpenWeatherMap API to fetch the weather data.
+<br><br>
 One of the key features of this app is its user-friendly and intuitive design.
 The UI has been thoughtfully crafted to provide you with a seamless experience, and the layout has been optimized to ensure that the most important information is always front and center.
+<br><br>
 With this app, you can easily view the current weather conditions, temperature, and wind speed, as well as a forecast for the 5 upcoming days.

-_As it is a project for my school, all the text is in French and there is no available version in English_
+_As it is a project for my school, the app is in French and there is no available version in English._

 ### Illustrations
 Illustrations are generated with [MidJourney](https://midjourney.app/) using the prompt "a digital vector illustration of a landscape representing mountains, a forest and a river on a bright sunny day, minimalist --q .25 --ar 4:7".